 The more money you have in your checking account, the more you are able to take on the risks of the other approaches.
 I know lots of people who have used them for years and haven’t gotten into financial trouble.
 Unfortunately, I also know some people who have encountered significant financial issues due to a lack of budgeting, keeping track of money or unexpected large expenses.
 And, to be clear, even the rich can struggle with budgeting and tracking money, as illustrated by some large lottery winners who splurge their winnings and actors whose earnings have been mismanaged.
 These situations are awful for them and for the people who care for them.

 I get it, though!
 Remembering to write your transactions in a record, doing the mental math to keep the balance and balancing your checkbook every month are somewhere between a nuisance and a pain.
-So, pick the approach that is going to work best for your willingness to put in the effort and your tolerance for The possibility that something bad will happen..
+So, pick the approach that is going to work best for your willingness to put in the effort and your tolerance for risk.

 Thanks to my contacts at Security Bank in Helena for helping me understand when different types of transactions will be reflected in your bank balance.